Kathy Fazekas Englehardt

 Research

 I specialize in metaphysics, especially philosophy of time and related areas of philosophy of mind and philosophy of science.
-My work so far focuses on the nature of the passage of time, on temporal experience, and on how scientific theories might inform metaphysical theories on time.
+Central themes in my research are: the nature of the passage of time, temporal experience, the concept of time, and how scientific theories might inform metaphysical theories of time.
 Throughout my research, I defend a B-theoretic view of the passage of time, according to which it is possible for all times to equally exist and yet for time to pass in a meaningful sense.
+I am currently working on projects about the emergence and fundamentality of time, the functional role of the concept of time, and the relationship between time, change, and causation.